Equipe de recherche FLOWERS

 Maturational constraints which, coupled with the other constraints, can allow the progressive release of novel sensorimotor degrees of freedom to be explored;

-Among the developmental principles that characterize human infants and can be used in developmental robots, FLOWERS focuses on the following three principles:
+Among the developmental principles that characterize human infants and can be used in developmental machines, FLOWERS focuses on the following three principles:

 Exploration is progressive.
 The space of skills that can be learnt in real world sensorimotor spaces is so large and complicated that not everything can be learnt at the same time.
 Simple skills are learnt first, and only when they are mastered, new skills of progressively increasing difficulty become the behavioural focus;